m1k1o/neko-rooms/README.md

 You only need `.env.example`, `docker-compose.yml` and `traefik/`.

+#### Do I need to use traefik?

+- Traefik needs to be used to forward traffic to the rooms.
+You can put nginx in front of it, but not replace it.
+- Your domain name specified for traefik must match domain name, that your proxy connects to.
+- Currently, there is no support for custom paths.
+You cannot host your `neko-rooms` on `example.com/neko-rooms/` but it needs own subdomain e.g. `neko-rooms.example.com`.

-You don't need to have traefik as your entrypoint reverse proxy.
-In that case you can use `docker-compose.http.yml` that will expose this service to `APP_PORT`.
+You can use `docker-compose.http.yml` that will expose this service to `APP_PORT`.
+See example configuration for [nginx](docs/nginx).

 ### Step 1